Sullivown/library/README.md

 - Users can toggle the 'read/unread' status of books
 - Books on the 'shelf' are colour coded by genre
 - User libraries are stored in the localStorage
+- Responsive design.
+Works on desktop and mobile devices

 ## Future Updates